BAMresearch/aRTist-handbook/source/modules-imageviewer.rst

 * **Math** opens the ImageMath window (:numref:`imagemath1`).
 It offers several arithmetic operations and point operations that can be applied the current image.

     The first drop-down menu of the ImageMath offers the following arithmetic operations.
-In order for them to work the input field for C or K has to be filled in.
-Except for the first two functions, MultiplyByK and AddConstant, the actual number is not important.
-Press compute to run the operation and cancel to reverse it:
+In order for them to work the input field for **C** or **K** has to be filled in.
+Except for the first two functions, :class:`MultiplyByK` and :class:`AddConstant`, the actual number is not important.
+Press :guilabel:`Compute` to run the operation and :guilabel:`Cancel` to reverse it:

 .. _imagemath1:
 .. figure:: pictures/modules-ImageView-imagemath1.jpg